WilliamDartois/WilliamDartois/README.md

 - 👀 I’m interested in bioinformatics and sequencing technologies.
 - 🌱 I'm curious about web development and web design.

--   I’m currently intern at the bioinformatic platform of the labex cortex, in Lyon, France.
+-   I’m currently intern at the bioinformatic platform of the labex cortex, Lyon, France.
 - 📫 How to reach me : william.dartois7@gmail.com

 <!---